-CAUTION – Coastal towns in Kenya:
+CAUTION – Coastal towns in Kenya travel advice:

 If you are going to coastal towns, Mombasa, Malindi, Lamu, Diani etc (East Africa beach towns), please be advised that those places are of Muslim majority, and long dresses are strongly recommended.
 Try to avoid clothes that show much of your bodies, or “skin-tight” clothes unless you are at the beaches.
 Muslims are more often offended by seeing skimpy dressing.
 Be respectful to other cultures!
 African people are generally very friendly but showing too much parts of your body you might ended up being called by not really nice names.